Feral cats are the same species as pet cats, but are not socialised to humans or the domestic environment - this means they behave like wild animals.

 - sick or injured feral cats are put to sleep

-- healthy cats are neutered; have an ear tipped to allow for identification and are relocated to suitable new home or are returned to the colony to limit further expansion of the colony
+- healthy cats are neutered, have an ear tipped to allow for identification, and are relocated to a suitable new home or are returned to the colony

-Ideal locations for rehoming are farms and small holdings where they may be useful as a method of pest control.
+Ideal locations for rehoming are farms and small holdings where the cat can live outdoors and may be useful as a method of pest control.

 If you feel that you can provide a home for a feral cat, please contact Cats Protection.

 Don't leave food out for feral cats - food that is put on the street for cats is classed as littering and you could be fined.